 6. Repeat this procedure for the other rear wheel.

-1. Loosen toe arm to frame just enough to allow movement.
+1. Loosen the toe link to the frame just enough to allow movement.

-2. Turn the toe lever cam nut in the direction needed to correct the toe angle.
+2. Turn the toe lever cam nut in the direction required to adjust the toe angle.

-3. Firmly seat the toe lever mount to the frame without tightening it.
+3. Firmly seat the toe-in lever mount onto the frame without tightening it.

-4. Repeat the rear wheel toe specification test and adjust if necessary.
+4. Recheck the rear wheel alignment specifications and adjust if necessary.

-5. While holding the nut, tighten the bolt securing the arm to the frame.
+5. While holding the nut, tighten the bolt securing the lever to the frame.

 Tighten